OpenAgenda/oa-public/public/agenda-portal/README.md

  * **Map widget**: Placed next to the main event list, this widget allows filtering the events dynamically by navigating in the map.
  * **Calendar widget**: Placed next to the main event list, this widget provides date and date range filtering.
  * **Tags**: Placed next to the main event list, this widget provides grouped tags filtering.
+In OpenAgenda terminology, tags are the legacy name for additional field where discrete values can be picked.
+By default, all possible values are listed.
+To limit the selection to a specific field, a `data-group` attribute can be added to the widget specifying the index of the desired field.
+For example, if the field appears first in the form, the value should be `data-group="0"`.
  * **Search**: Placed next to the main event list, this widget provides text search filtering.
  * **Preview**: This widget can be placed on any page.
 By default, it loads the three first events of the agenda.
 It is demoed on the provided 404 template page.